Cooperw/CSU_CS_VNC/README.md

 ENTER
 ```

-Now start the VNC server that you will be connecting to.
-The 5 below specifies the display number to use It doesn't matter too much which one you use, I generally just grab 5.
+Now start the VNC server that you will eventually be connecting to.
+The 5 below specifies the display number to use.
+It doesn't matter too much which one you use, I generally just grab 5.
 Only one student may occupy a display at a time.
 ```
-vncserver :5      #use vncserver -kill :5 to stop the server when you are done
+vncserver :5
 ```
+*use vncserver -kill :5 to stop the server when you are done

 Your halfway done!
 Now switch over to your regular personal desktop.
 When off campus I sometimes use Pulse Secure to establish a vpn with CSU.